artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 ## Exercise 3

-Write a C program that shows the string “0-1-2-3-4-5-6-7-8” moving from the right to the left of the 8-digit 7-segment displays.
-That is, 0 should show up on the right-most digit first.
-Then it should move to the left and 1 should show up on the right-most digit, and so on.
+Write a C program that shows the string **“0-1-2-3-4-5-6-7-8”** moving from right to left across the 8-digit 7-segment display.

+- The character `0` should first appear on the **right-most digit**.
+- Then it should move one position to the left, while the next character (`1`) appears on the right-most digit, and so on.

+You can base your code on the same **`71_7SegDispl_C-Lang`** project, modifying it to implement the scrolling behavior.

 ## Interrupts - Guided test